prammmoe/cctv-crawler/README.md

 ```
 For the CCTV Category, you can change based what shown on the website https://mam.jogjaprov.go.id/cctvs

-Prefer using just two endpoint: /atcs/ and /atcs-kota/
+We suggest just using two endpoint: /atcs/ and /atcs-kota/

 2. CCTV Jogjakota Endpoint
 ```